Crossed Andreev reflection in collinear $p$-wave magnet/triplet superconductor junctions: Results

 Next, we examine the dependence of the conductivities on the angle $\th$ between the spins in the equal-spin triplet pairing of the superconductor and the easy axis $\hat z$ of the $p$-wave magnet, as shown in Fig.~\ref{fig:Gvsth}.
 The magnitude of the nonlocal conductivity decreases as $\th$ increases from $0$ to $\pi/2$.
 At $\th = \pi/2$, $G_{\mR\mL} = 0$ because the pairing is between electrons with opposite spins, and the spin component of the Cooper pair wavefunction takes the form $(|\ua\da\ra + |\da\ua\ra)$.
 In this case, for any incident electron on the left side, no corresponding hole of opposite spin exists on the right side.

-Interestingly, at zero bias, $G_{\mL\mL} + G_{\mR\mL} = 0$, indicating the absence of Andreev reflection at the left interface.
-This occurs because the $k_y$ values for the incident electrons are large, and for these values, no zero-energy bound states are present in the superconductor.
-However, this behavior changes at nonzero bias, where Andreev reflection contributes to transport for all $0 < \th < \pi$, although ET is completely suppressed.
+Interestingly, at zero bias, $G_{\mL\mL} + G_{\mR\mL} = 0$ for all $\phi$, indicating the absence of AR at the left interface.
+This occurs because the zero energy modes of the triplet superconductor at the two ends hybridize and the peak in local conductivity at zero bias splits.
+However, this behavior changes at nonzero bias, where AR contributes to transport for all $0 < \th < \pi$, although ET is completely suppressed.
+We have verified that in the limit when the superconductor is very long $L\gtrsim a$, the zero bias peak appears in local conductivity.

-{\it Summary and Outlook.---} In this work, we studied the transport properties of a junction comprising $p$-wave magnets and a triplet superconductor, focusing on the interplay between crossed Andreev reflection (CAR) and electron tunneling (ET) as functions of key system parameters.
-For specific orientations of the $p$-wave magnets centered around $\phi = \pi/2$, CAR dominates, resulting in $G_{\mL\mL} + G_{\mR\mL} = 0$.
-Outside this range, the conductivities deviate from this condition due to the presence of same-spin electron-hole pairs on the same side or same spin electrons on two sides of the superconductor.
-The conductivities also exhibit a strong dependence on the chemical potential $\mu$ of the $p$-wave magnets, with ET overtaking CAR for larger $\mu$.
-An essential condition for enhanced CAR is that the constant energy contours of the two spins in the $p$-wave magnet remain well-separated.

-The length $L$ of the superconductor significantly affects CAR, with an initial increase followed by suppression due to the decay of hole transmission for larger $L$, accompanied by Fabry-P\'erot-type oscillations.
-Furthermore, the angle $\th$ between the spin direction of the triplet pairing and the easy axis of the $p$-wave magnets plays a crucial role in transport.
-At $\th = \pi/2$, the pairing involves opposite spins, completely suppressing CAR.
-These findings reveal a rich interplay of parameters that govern CAR and ET in $p$-wave magnet-triplet superconductor junctions.
-Materials such as CeNiAsO, predicted to exhibit $p$-wave magnetism~\cite{helle23}, provide a promising platform for experimentally testing our predictions.